Aayush Sharma joins Salman Khan in 'Kabhi Eid Kabhi Diwali' | Entertainment

 Sharma, who is married to Salman Khan's sister Arpita Khan, previously worked with the superstar in ''Antim: The Final Truth'', which was released in 2021.

-Produced by Sajid Nadiadwala, the upcoming family drama is directed by Farhad Samji of ''Housefull 4'' fame.
+Produced by Salman Khan Films, the upcoming family drama is directed by Farhad Samji of ''Housefull 4'' fame.

 Sharma will play one of the on-screen brothers of the lead protagonist, essayed by Salman Khan. ''I'm looking forward to experimenting with my cinematic aptitude with this project.
 From a romantic drama to an action film and now a family drama, I'm grateful with how my innings in the film industry have panned out.